 Adapt, adopt and enforce cyber legislative and regulatory framework for ensuring confidence and security in the use of ICT for better governance.

-Enhance national capacities of legislators, judges and lawyers on cyber legislation and organizing awareness workshops on the various aspects of these laws.
+Enhance national capacities of legislators, judges and lawyers on cyber legislation through multistakeholder awareness workshops on the various aspects of these laws.

 Develop and update a complete and integrated package of cyber legislation covering all topics related to the use of ICTs and its applications, and that allows building confidence and trust in the use of ICTs, in particular cyber laws related to personal data protection, consumer protection and e-payment.